 Why You Should Trust Us

-Leading this review's testing and research is Zach Joseph.
-Zach wears several different administrative hats in the outdoor industry that are incredibly mouse-intensive.
-These mouse-intensive roles include graphic design, website construction, content management, audio engineering, and photo editing.
-After such a consistent tenure in mouse use, Zach has become incredibly knowledgable on mice, their design considerations, and how to test their functionality.
+Zach Joseph also contributed a lot to this review.
+Zach wears several different administrative hats in the outdoor industry that are incredibly mouse-intensive, including graphic design, website construction, content management, audio engineering, and photo editing.
+After such a consistent tenure in mouse use, Zach has become incredibly knowledgeable about mice, their design considerations, and how to test their functionality.

 Analysis and Test Results

 We created several objective metrics to properly score each mouse for an accurate evaluation.
 We used these scores to stick each mouse against each other in a battle of connectivity, features, value, sensor quality, ergonomics, and scrolling capabilities to discover the best mice.

 Every mouse we tested for this review works well for general tasks that your average computer user performs.
 However, some mice have special features that make tasks on a computer more efficient.
 Things like programmable buttons, the ability to pair with multiple devices, or better scrolling capabilities will add a lot of value to a mouse.
 These can save you time, which could save you money in the long run even if you spent more on a mouse up front.